 - Weekly Reading (and reading comprehension tasks for Key Stage 2)

 - Fortnightly extended writing activities (which will be emailed back to the teacher for feedback and then re-drafting by the pupils)

-Many of the IT learning programmes we use, such as Purple Mash provide the opportunities for teaching staff to look at the work completed by the children and give a feedback comment.
-We will keep doing this wherever possible.
+Much of the home learning is being delivered through our Purple Mash online learning platform.
+This provides opportunities for teaching staff to look at the work completed by the children and give a feedback comment.

 Please bear with us all as we do our best to provide age-appropriate learning in rather unusual circumstances whilst also remembering that staff have families that they may need to care for too.

 The Genesis Federation:

 Beckley CE Primary School is part of The Genesis Federation with Peasmarsh CE Primary School.
 Our two schools still both maintain their unique identities, however our federation links allow staff to work together to support the teaching and learning in both schools by sharing resources, facilities and staff training opportunities, wherever appropriate.

 Our Federation embraces the creation and development of ‘human flourishing’ through wisdom, hope, community and dignity.
 We nourish our community on a journey of spiritual, moral, physical, intellectual, emotional and social growth that helps everyone fulfil their potential through the promises and love of God.
 We work in harmony to promote ‘Life in all its fullness’.